Rian1010/Milestone4/README.md

     - Test worked
 - Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct message
     - Tests worked, the account was logged off and the correct message showed up
+- Tested the responsiveness of the website through a phone and the Chrome DevTools on desktop
 ### Automated Testing
+- Did some automated testing in order to test if all the views in the accounts and checkout apps return the correct statuses to see if they link to the right templates correctly
+    - All tests worked fine
+#### Tests for the accounts app
+- Tested if the logout view and its success message work correctly through the test_logout function
+    - That test went rightly too
+- Tested the forms of the accounts app to see, if the registration for took in the email, username, password1 and password2 correctly
+    - Tests passed rightly
+- Tested if empty the right error message would appear, if no value was given for email, username, password1 and password2
+    - Tests Passed correctly, as well
+#### Tests for the checkout app
+- Tested if the BuyProduct model would work, if correct information was given from a logged in user in the test_buy_product function
+    - Tests run correctly
+- Tested if the string function of the BuyProduct model returned the right information, through the test_order_as_string
+    - Tests worked rightly
+- Tested in the test_order_line_item_as_string function, if the string function of the OrderLineItem model returned the correct information, through user login and having order information in the BuyProduct Model
+    - Tests run fine
+- Test in the test_order_history function if the orders would go to the order history on the profile page correctly
+    - Tests run well

 ### Installing and Using Coverage
 - sudo pip3 install coverage